dm9gp/Colpitts-PCB/README.md

 unless your local regulations make exceptions such as:
 	for the very low power emitted;
 	working under guidance of a licenced HAM Radio Operator.
-Please don`t attach an Antenna to it unless you know what you are doing, thank you.
+Please don't attach an Antenna to it unless you know what you are doing, thank you.
 Will require a filter.
 It is an electronics project that requires power, handle accordingly.